LacLic/Tai-e-assignments/README.md

 A2: Accepted

+A3: Accepted

-A3: WIP
+A4: WIP

-A4 and later: Unassigned
+A5 and later: Unassigned

 ------